Least Common Multiple (LCM) Calculator

 - If you enter

-for the second number, the calculator will display36
+12for the first number and18for the second number, the calculator will display36as the LCM.

 - If you enter